Q&A WITH SOKEN: CONTEMPLATIVE PRACTICES

 As a priest you have authority to teach intellectual content and lecture at the level of concepts and basic guidance, but you’re not qualified to certify someone as a Zen Master.

 As a priest, you undergo training to teach teachers, which is the kind of training I’m currently doing.
 For me, that training involves establishing two temples and running them, one in the mountains of North Carolina and the other in Kyoto, Japan, as well as teaching people here in New York.

-Meanwhile, I’m here in New York, where I teach informally to beginners interested in learning more about Buddhism.
+Here in New York I teach informally to beginners interested in learning more about Buddhism.

 Q: It sounds like you are really busy.
 Do you have any extra curricular activities?